 It would be possible to buy a meter to detect volatile organic compounds and then change the activated carbon filter only when the purifier is failing to remove them.
 One problem with this approach is that the meters only detect formaldehyde and a small range of VOCs.
 So there may be other pollutants which the filter is so old that it will not absorb and the meter would not be able to alert you to this.

 Also, this selective change of one filter would only be possible for some purifiers.
 Many of the smaller air cleaners often come with activated charcoal filter and particulate filter built as one unit.
 In general purifiers do not have inbuilt sensors for VOCs.

 So for the VOC filter, which is usually an activated carbon filter, it is best to follow the manufacturer’s instructions.

 One company, SmartAir have a different approach to assessing the time to change carbon filters.
 They make the very valid point that different homes will have very different amounts of VOCs in the air.
 Therefore the air purifiers in different homes will in reality need very different amounts of time between changes of the activated carbon filter.
 They suggest periodically removing the filter from the air purifier and smelling it by putting your nose within an inch of it.
 If it smells acidic, sour or chemical then it is time to change it.

-Air purifiers need periodic changes of filters, the time between filter changes varies for each air purifier and also both main filter types.
+Air purifiers need periodic changes of filters, the time between filter changes varies for each air purifier and also both main filter types, the HEPA filter and the VOC filter.
 You should calculate the cost of filter changes over the next 5 years for an air purifier before buying it.
 Sometimes it will be cheaper to buy a slightly bigger machine with that needs fewer filter changes.